This is a continuation of my previous post, Dockerizing Blazor Wasm Application.

-The previous setup was a follows:
+The previous setup looked like this:

 1